-7.5 Preventing frost damage
+7.7 Preventing frost damage

 - The bilge pump system is fitted with a water lock on the hose. - Detach the hose and fully drain the water from the water lock and run the pumps dry.
-Otherwise the pumps may freeze and break. - Unscrew the frost plug on the underside of the shower fittings. - If there is no frost plug, unscrew the shower hose. - Drain the water tank and all other components containing water in order to avoid frost damage. - Run the freshwater pump dry to drain out all the water. - Make sure that no water remains in the boat under any circumstances.
+Otherwise the pumps may freeze and break. - Unscrew the frost plug on the underside of the shower fittings. - If there is no frost plug, unscrew the shower hose. - Drain the water tank and all other components containing water in order to avoid frost damage.

+- Run the freshwater pump dry to drain out all the water. - Make sure that no water remains in the boat under any circumstances.
 Leave the hatches in the cabin partially open.

-7.6 Checklist: Before winter lay-up
+7.8 Checklist: Before winter lay-up

-- Wash the hull and bottom immediately after lifting the vessel out of the water. - Wash all parts inside, also under the floorboards. - Leave all lockers, drawers, and cabin and wardrobe doors open. - · Remove the carpets. - Store the carpets and cushions indoors in a dry place. - If this is not possible, make sure that the cushions are dry and position them on their side. - Ensure good ventilation in the boat.
+- Wash the hull and bottom immediately after lifting the vessel out of the water. - Wash all parts inside, also under the floorboards. - Leave all lockers, drawers, and cabin and wardrobe doors open. - Remove the carpets.